yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: In short, each time you write a C instruction there won't be anything strange that will occurs, like starting a long algorithm behind the scene.
 fr: Ça signifie qu'à chaque fois que vous écrivez une ligne de C, il ne va pas se passer de choses toutes bizarres comme lancer un algorithme qui va prendre deux plombes.

-en: It is very close to the machine while keeping a sufficient abstraction to be fun.
+en: It is very close to the machine while keeping sufficient abstractions to be fun.
 fr: Il est très proche de la machine tout en ayant une abstraction suffisante pour ne pas être "trop"  désagréable.

 en: I made a lot of program with it.
 en: From sort algorithms to AI ones (SAT3), system, network prgramming, etc...
 en: It is a very useful language that will help you understand how things works on your computer.
-en: Most modern computer language hide a lot of informations.
+en: Most modern computer language hide a lot of informations on what occurs.
 en: This is not the case with C.
 fr: J'ai fait beaucoup de choses avec.
 fr: Tous les algorithmes de tri, des algorithmes d'intelligence artificielle (résolution de SAT3), du système, du réseau etc...